hanXen/ransomware_protect_linker/README.md

 To access the hidden file, we utilize the link file (a.k.a. shortcuts) in Windows to solve the usablity issue.

-This is the latest version for the deployment.
-(Applying Encrypted & camouflaged DB / Adanced model / Right-Click Function ...)
+This is the latest version for the deployment. &nbsp;(Applying Encrypted & camouflaged DB / Adanced model / Right-Click Function ...)
-If you want to see the test code, check the ```src```. (non-encrypted DB / not-advanced model )
+If you want to see the test code, check the ```src```. &nbsp;(non-encrypted DB / non-advanced model )

 ## usage